 Karen Callaway Williams

-Three memorable performances were held at THE HOLE IN THE WALL GANG CAMP for Paul Newman and Joanne Woodward, the COTTON CLUB in Harlem with Debbie Sledge of Sister Sledge and her sisters and at the APOLLO THEATRE with the original Silver Belles for President Bill Clinton.
-Karen danced with the Duke Ellington Orchestra under the direction of Mercer Ellington and later as a soloist for Paul Ellington nationally and internationally.
-She was also in Lincoln Center’s Reel to Real Series, including YANKEE DOODLE BOYS, THE BROTHERHOOD OF TAP and STORY T’ELLINGTON, all choreographed by Mercedes Ellington.
+Three memorable performances were held at The Hole in the Wall Gang Camp for Paul Newman and Joanne Woodward, The Cotton Club in Harlem, NY with Debbie Sledge of Sister Sledge, and at the Apollo Theater with the original Silver Belles for Former President Bill Clinton in which Karen took part.
+Karen danced with the Duke Ellington Orchestra under the direction of Mercer Ellington, and later nationally and internationally as a soloist for Paul Ellington.
+She was also in Lincoln Center’s Reel to Real Series, including Yankee Doodle Boys, The Brotherhood of Tap, and Storytellington, all choreographed by Mercedes Ellington.

-In addition to performing, Ms. Williams has established herself as a prominent tap instructor teaching statewide on a weekly basis for more than 30 years.
-Her teaching history includes Spelman College, The Alvin Ailey American Dance Center, Poly-Ethnic Preparatory Country Day School, the Professional Performing Arts School in Manhattan, The New Jersey Performing Arts Center Dance Academy, Art Stone’s Dance Olympus, the New York City Dance Alliance, national and international tap festivals, dance camps, master classes and enrichment programs.
-She also gives lecturer/demonstrations and educational assembly programs in elementary, middle and high schools for the Paper Mill Playhouse on “Legends of Tap Dance”.
+In addition to performing, Ms. Williams has established herself as a prominent tap instructor; she has been teaching throughout the state on a weekly basis for more than 30 years.
+Her teaching experience includes Spelman College, Alvin Ailey American Dance Center, Poly-Ethnic Preparatory Country Day School, the Professional Performing Arts School in Manhattan, New Jersey Performing Arts Center Dance Academy, Art Stone’s Dance Olympus, the New York City Dance Alliance.
+She has also taught in national and international tap festivals, dance camps, master classes and enrichment programs.
+Karen has participated in providing lectures/demonstrations and educational assembly programs in elementary, middle and high schools for the Paper Mill Playhouse on Legends of Tap Dance.

 Karen’s is the producer of Rhythms for Ruby (the show) and author of the book Gabriella’s Tap Shoes.